 Apple Cinnamon Breakfast Oatmeal Muffins.
 What a great way to start the day!
 Take some old-fashioned oatmeal, add all sorts of good and nutritious ingredients, such as cinnamon, apple chunks, walnuts, protein powder for an extra boost, and you end up with one super breakfast oatmeal muffin.Wouldn’t you like to have a complete nutritious breakfast at your fingertips when you’re short on time?
 How about a healthier snack or an after workout treat?
 This is baked oatmeal in a tidy muffin form.
-This recipe has been updated from the original December 2016 version in order to provide a better experience for our readers.
-Last update April 2019.

 For this recipe you will need: old-fashioned oatmeal, apples, eggs, coconut oil, light brown sugar, almond milk, vanilla extract, walnuts, cinnamon, baking powder, vanilla whey protein powder, sea salt.

 You can easily make 12 breakfast oatmeal muffins when you have time.
 Bake them, then wrap in plastic wrap and freeze in a freezer bag when they cool.